wix-playground/ffgopeg/README.md

 # ffgopeg [![Build Status](https://travis-ci.org/targodan/ffgopeg.svg?branch=develop)](https://travis-ci.org/targodan/ffgopeg)

 This go library provides bindings for ffmpeg.
-Its main goal is to make the ffmpeg library accessable in a way that feels natural in the go language.
+Its main goal is to make the ffmpeg library accessible in a way that feels natural in the go language.
 This library is based on [giorgisio/goav](https://github.com/giorgisio/goav) and will differ in the following ways.

 - Target ffmpeg version: 4.x